-- 1. Building(s) 1 has an automatic digitized voice fire alarm signal with emergency manual voice override to notify occupants to evacuate.
-The digitized voice message shall identify the area of the building (smoke zone) from which the alarm was initiated. - D. Alarm signals (by device), supervisory signals (by device) and system trouble signals (by device not reporting) shall be distinctly transmitted to the main fire alarm system control unit located as shown on plans.
+- 1. Building 1 has an automatic digitized voice fire alarm signal with emergency manual voice override to notify occupants to evacuate. - D. Alarm signals (by device), supervisory signals (by device) and system trouble signals (by device not reporting) shall be distinctly transmitted to the main fire alarm system control unit located in the Alarm Room E3 in the basement of Building 1.